 By statute, any medical officer in the U.S. Public Health Service may conduct the examination.
 However, this rarely occurs.
 Most medical examinations are conducted by a physician designated as a civil surgeon by USCIS or designated as a panel physician abroad by the U.S. Department of State (DOS).
 Civil surgeons complete medical examinations for applicants in the United States, while panel physicians complete medical examinations for immigrant visa and refugee applicants seeking immigration benefits from outside the United States.

-3. [^] This Class A medical condition only applies to foreign nationals who seek admission as immigrants, or who seek adjustment of status to one lawfully admitted for permanent residence.
+3. [^] This Class A medical condition only applies to aliens who seek admission as immigrants, or who seek adjustment of status to one lawfully admitted for permanent residence.
 Additionally, a child who is adopted and under the age of 10 years or younger is not deemed to have a Class A condition if the following conditions apply: Prior to the admission of the child, an adoptive parent or prospective adoptive parent of the child, who has sponsored the child for admission as an immediate relative, has executed an affidavit stating that the parent is aware of the vaccination requirement , and will ensure that, within 30 days of the child’s admission, or at the earliest time that is medically appropriate, the child will receive the vaccinations required for immigration purposes.
 See 42 CFR 34.2(d)(2).

 No appendices available at this time.

 Technical Update - Moving the Adjudicator’s Field Manual Content into the USCIS Policy ManualMay 21, 2020